 Get exclusive member benefits & effect social change.
 Join Today

 Factor VII deficiency is a blood clotting disorder that causes excessive or prolonged bleeding after an injury or surgery.
-With Factor VII deficiency, your body either doesn’t produce enough factor VII, or something is interfering with your factor VII, often another medical condition.
+With factor VII deficiency, your body either doesn’t produce enough factor VII, or something is interfering with your factor VII, often another medical condition.

 The normal blood clotting process occurs in four stages:

 When a blood vessel is cut, the damaged blood vessel immediately constricts to slow blood loss.
-Then, the injured blood vessel releases a protein called tissue factor into the blood stream.
+Then, the injured blood vessel releases a protein called tissue factor into the bloodstream.
 The release of tissue factor acts like an SOS call, signaling blood platelets and other clotting factors to report to the scene of the injury.

-Blood platelets are the first to arrive at the injury site.
+Platelets in the bloodstream are the first to arrive at the injury site.
 They attach themselves to the damaged tissue, and to each other, forming a temporary, soft plug in the wound.
 This process is known as primary hemostasis.

 Once the temporary plug is in place, the blood clotting factors go through a complex chain reaction to release fibrin, a tough, stringy protein.
 Fibrin wraps itself in and around the soft clot until it becomes a tough, insoluble fibrin clot.
 This new clot seals the broken blood vessel, and creates a protective covering for new tissue growth.